Mass media in Indianapolis

-Media in Indianapolis includes various print media, television, and radio in the Indianapolis, Indiana market.
+Mass media in Indianapolis includes various print media, television, and radio outlets in Indianapolis, Indiana, United States.
 As of 2009, Indianapolis is ranked as the 25th largest media market, with over 1.1 million homes.

-Radio and television broadcasts are governed by the FCC.
+Radio and television broadcasts are regulated by the Federal Communications Commission (FCC).

 Print media

 The Indianapolis Star has the most subscriptions for a daily newspaper in the city.
-It is owned by Gannett, which also publishes a weekly newspaper called The Topics that focuses on local and community-related news for northern Indianapolis and the surrounding suburbs.
+It is owned by USA Today Co., which also publishes a weekly newspaper called The Topics that focuses on local and community-related news for northern Indianapolis and the surrounding suburbs.

 Nuvo Newsweekly and Indianapolis Monthly are local publications concentrating on arts, entertainment, nightlife, and lifestyles.

 The Indianapolis Recorder is a weekly publication that serves the African-American community.
 La Voz De Indiana is a bilingual newspaper focused on Latin-American issues.
 Tribuna News is a Bilingual (English-Spanish) newspaper for Hispanics in Indianapolis, focused on local news.

 The Indianapolis Business Journal and Inside Indiana Business are business news publications for the greater Indianapolis region.

 A community newspaper, The Broad Ripple Gazette, serves the Broad Ripple area of the city.

-Television

-The Pat McAfee Show, a popular sports talk show hosted by former NFL punter Pat McAfee, is produced in Indianapolis and airs on ESPN, ESPN+, and YouTube.

-Indianapolis is served by the following local broadcast television stations: